 Best for Fly-fishing

-Also, as you sit high up in the water in this typical boat, it increases your visual range.
-Fishing pontoons come with all the necessary storage pockets and features that enable an angler to float and fish with ease.
+Also, your visual range increases as you sit high up in the water in this typical boat.
+Fishing pontoons have all the necessary storage pockets and features that enable anglers to float and fish easily.

 Highly Portable